 The protections of Title IX extend to all academic, educational, extracurricular, athletic and other programs of a school, whether those programs take place on campus, in a school facility, at an off-campus class, seminar or event that the school sponsors, or elsewhere.
-Title IX protects both male and female students and faculty and staff from sexual harassment by any school employees, non-employee third parties and other students.
+Title IX protects students, faculty and staff from sexual harassment by any school employees, non-employee third parties and other students.

-Since 2011, the U.S. Department of Education's Office for Civil Rights (OCR) has conducted what some have seen as a crackdown on Title IX compliance that has resulted in settlements in several campus sexual-harassment cases.
-In the wake of those settlements, which required the colleges involved to make extensive changes to their Title IX policies and procedures, OCR issued a "Dear Colleague" letter to remind schools of their responsibilities in handling sexual-harassment claims — and particularly allegations of sexual violence — under Title IX.
-Those responsibilities include adopting and publishing Title IX sexual-harassment grievance procedures, designating Title IX coordinators to investigate complaints, and training staff, faculty, coaches, security and resident advisors on Title IX, among others.
+In recent years, media attention has focused on numerous campus sexual-harassment cases that have resulted in large settlements for victims.
+In the wake of those settlements, which required the colleges involved to make extensive changes to their Title IX policies and procedures, schools should adopt and publish Title IX sexual-harassment grievance procedures, designate Title IX coordinators to investigate complaints and train staff, faculty, coaches, teaching assistants, security, resident advisors and students on Title IX, among others.

 The topics covered in the course include:

 - Reasons for concern

 - Campus SaVE Act

 - Bystander intervention